OHIF/Viewers/docs/latest/deployment/recipes/user-account-control.md

 #### OHIF Viewer

-The OHIF Viewer's configuration is imported from a static `.js` file and `AppContext` provider set up and make available its configuration.
-In order to consume it consider the following:
-- For Class component: define property `static contextType = AppContext` and use it as:

-        const { appConfig = {} } = this.context;

-- For other component type: use React hooks `useContext` to consume `AppContext` and use it as:

-        const { appConfig = {} } = useContext(AppContext);

-- For non React components: use global variable `window.config`

-The configuration we use is set to a specific file when we build the viewer, and determined by the env variable:
-`APP_CONFIG`.
-You can see where we set its value in the `dockerfile` for this
+The OHIF Viewer's configuration is imported from a static `.js` file.
+The configuration we use is set to a specific file when we build the viewer, and determined by the env variable: `APP_CONFIG`.
+You can see where we set its value in the `dockerfile` for this solution:
-solution:

 `ENV APP_CONFIG=config/docker_openresty-orthanc-keycloak.js`